Ada-Developers-Academy/daily-curriculum/week11/monday/consuming-an-api.md

 - [HTTParty](http://httparty.rubyforge.org): Super simple, great to use for learning and simple requests
 - [Net::HTTP](http://ruby-doc.org/stdlib-2.1.0/libdoc/net/http/rdoc/Net/HTTP.html): Standard Ruby library.
-- [Typheous](https://github.com/typhoeus/typhoeus): Advanced functionaltity such as parallel requests and streaming.
+- [Typheous](https://github.com/typhoeus/typhoeus): Advanced functionality such as parallel requests and streaming.

 Here is an example of a simple HTTP request using the HTTParty gem.